roman-milk/roman-milk.github.io/sub-moms.md

+===

- ****** Submissive Soccer Moms: Rich Bitch ****** bysilkstockingslover© "Slut, get your ass over here now," Layla ordered and just as quickly put her phone down.
+"Slut, get your ass over here now," Layla ordered and just as quickly put her phone down.
 She looked at the MILF she was playing like a fiddle and asked, "What are you still doing here?
 If it is about your daughter, tell her if she wants to start, she better start working as hard as everyone else.
 One of my good obedient lesbian sluts will drive you home.
 Go wait at the front entrance.
 Now get the fuck out of my dorm room."

  A stunned and speechless Mrs. Jones walked out of the dorm.